 Our mission at CICA UK is to get compensation using the CICA scheme to help victims and achieve justice for those who have been sexually assaulted or sexually abused.

 If you have been sexually abused or sexually assaulted over a period of time or as an isolated incident you could claim with CICA UK for compensation.
 This compensation can help with recovering from the experience and help to recover financial losses, pay for therapy, counselling or whatever support you need.

-Our specialist team of sexual abuse solicitors can guide you all the way from the start to the end of a claim and remove much of the stress from the process.
+Our specialist team of abuse solicitors can guide you all the way from the start to the end of a sexual abuse compensation claim and remove much of the stress from the process.